 The gardens are close but I was able to fit the lens in between metal bars of the fence and to capture this:

-The blue hour is over and it’s time to pack things.
+The blue hour is over, and it is time to pack things.
 But before I finish the first part let me ask you a question.
 Have you ever heard about Hyperlapse?
 Check out my Hyperlapse of Bahai gardens.

-The main entrance, which is also the entrance to Bahai Shrine is located at 80 Hatzionut Avenue, Haifa.
+The main entrance, which is also the entrance to Bahai Shrine, is located at 80 Hatzionut Avenue in Haifa.